phantomcorn/nvfact_fullstacktest/frontend/README.md

 (Describe any assumptions made, mock data used, or areas you'd improve.)
 Hashed password field included in the database (In the file `Moornmo_Fullstack_Assignment_EN.md` password was not included in the fields requirement)

-Assume test marker will create their own MongoDB file
+Assume test marker will create their own MongoDB database Areas to improve:
+- Separate backend and frontend to its own git projects (for the sake of the assignment I stored it as 1 to keep things simple)
+- Add users table paging
+- On user first create, must verify email before admin can update status (ACTIVE/INACTIVE)
+- Improve layout (Responsive for mobile)

 ---